All articles

 What to Test in CI/CD

 You don't need to test everything on every push.
-Start with the flows that matter most:
+A practical tiered strategy:

 Critical paths (run on every PR):